How to Take Years off your Skin in 3 Minutes a Day. Science Says; You Can!

 Understanding the function of each LED Light color?

 Each LED light penetrates the skin at a different level, treating various layers and concerns.
-Here is the quick guide on the recommended wavelegths and corresponding primary functions:
+Here is a quick guide on the recommended wavelengths and corresponding primary functions:

-• Blue 415nm: Eliminating acne-causing bacteria, reduce pigmentation & improve skin texture.
+- Blue 415nm: Eliminating acne-causing bacteria, reducing pigmentation & improving skin texture.

 Can I use a serum or a moisturizer before Light Therapy treatment?